SandhiyaRajagopal/mobilerobot-openloopcontrol/README.md

 ## Procedure

-Step1:

-<br/> Measure the track.
+Step1:Measure the track.

-Step2:

-<br/>Enter the measurements of the track.
+Step2:Enter the measurements of the track.

-Step3:

-<br/>Enter the measurements of the track.
+Step3:Enter the measurements of the track.

-Step4:

-<br/>Run the code to move the vehicle.
+Step4:Run the code to move the vehicle.

-Step5:

-<br/>Begin from the start point , cover the entire track.
+Step5:Begin from the start point , cover the entire track.

-Step6:

-<br/>Bring back the vehicle to the start point.
+Step6:Bring back the vehicle to the start point.

 ## Program
 ```